XYIheng/DroidChecker_Doc/docs/source/stateful testing.rst

     self._files.delete(selected_file_name)

 Here is a complete example to show how to use Kea's stateful testing when we define property.
+This example will show how to use stateful testing in the app `Amaze<https://github.com/TeamAmaze/AmazeFileManager>`_, it is a file management app, allows users to manipulate files or folders on Android devices.
+These properties are defined for testing whether data manipulation of the file system have some errors.
+Stateful testing is essential in this situation, we use stateful testing to store all the folders created by Kea, and can manipulate them along the whole testing process.

 .. code-block:: Python